wolftune/snowdrift/DATABASE-MANAGEMENT.md

 Leave postgres (with ctrl-D).

-If you used a different password than the one you used for snowdrift_development, then edit config/postgresql.yml and add a "password:" line under "Testing:" along with your new passphrase.
+If you used a different passphrase than the one you used for snowdrift_development, then edit config/postgresql.yml and add a "password:" line under "Testing:" along with your new passphrase.

 Finally, import the testDB.sql to the new template database:

     sudo -u postgres psql snowdrift_test_template <testDB.sql

 ### Resetting the testDB manually